VikSil/DevOps_with_Kubernetes/README.md

 # DevOps_with_Kubernetes

 This repo was created while taking "Devops with Kubernetes" course, that is provided [online](https://devopswithkubernetes.com/) by the University of Helsinki.
-This is 2004 version of the course.
-The repo contains code and image solutions to the exercises presented in the course.
+This is 2024 version of the course.
+The repo contains code and images of solutions to the exercises presented in the course.

 ## Part 1